More Reasons to Choose a Green Roof

 Green roofs are growing in urban and suburban areas and it’s not just a passing fad.
-They’re here to stay, and for good reason.
-Not only do they look better than a traditional roof, they provide many environmental, functional and budgetary benefits.
+It's here to stay, and for good reason.
+Not only does it look better than a traditional roof, it provides many environmental, functional, and budgetary benefits.
 Take a moment and learn the many advantages green roofs offer.

-Green roofs moderate the flow rate storm water, reducing stormwater runoff so less water is directed into storm drains and sewer systems.
-The plant material used for green roofs absorbs stormwater, releasing back into the air through condensation and filtering the heavy metals in rainwater.
+Green roofs moderate the flow rate of stormwater, reducing the runoff so less water is directed into storm drains and sewer systems.
+The plant material used for green roofs absorbs stormwater, releasing it back into the air through condensation and filtering the heavy metals in rainwater.

-Typically, green roofs intercept between 15 and 90% of rooftop runoff depending on the type of growing medium and plant cover.
+Typically, green roofs intercept between 15 and 90 percent of rooftop runoff, depending on the type of growing medium and plant cover.

 Better Roof Durability

 Think of a green roof as a shield for your roofing material.
 It makes sense when you consider that the lifespan of a roof is determined by the materials used to construct it and those materials' ability to withstand UV light, the contraction and expansion that naturally occurs with temperature changes, and damage by wind or storms.
 By installing a green roof over your roofing system, you're protecting it from the elements.

 During the hotter months, green roofs offer insulation against the heat.
 This is because green roofs release moisture as part of the natural evaporation and transpiration that occurs with the roof's plant medium.
 Think of it like a large "swamp cooler" pad draped across the roof, easing the heat and helping reduce air conditioning costs.
 During colder months, green roofs absorb heat from the air, keeping the building warmer and helping to lower heating costs.